Photo shows two people's hands holding a tree sapling

 5. More pre-loved – reduce consumption and waste, buy less, re-use, repair and recycle

-6. Measure your CO2e – to motivate you to make changes
+6. Measure your personal CO2e – to motivate you to make changes

 7. Motivate others – talk about changes you make and encourage others to commit to these 7 acts, use your voice and your vote to demand action on climate change